project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 * Create a `Cassandra_Deploy` Jenkins job.
 * Copy the artifact `cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar`  from  `Cassandra_Build` to `Cassandra_Deploy`
   Jenkins job.
-* Copy the jar file to the remote Cassandra machine.
+* Copy the .jar file to the remote Cassandra machine.
 * Set the following enivronment variables on the Cassandra host:

 <pre>